 How common is melanoma?Melanoma of the skin is one of the most common cancers in the United States - among the top 10 causes of new cancer cases.

-In the United States, more than 106,110 Americans are expected to be diagnosed with melanoma in 2021.
+In the United States, 97,610 Americans are estimated to be diagnosed with melanoma in 2023.

 About 1 in 50 Americans will be diagnosed with melanoma in their lifetime.

 The incidence of melanoma has more than doubled in the last 30 years.

 How serious is melanoma?Melanoma is a very serious cancer.
 In 2022, an estimated 99,780 people in the United States will be diagnosed with invasive melanoma (57,180 men and 42,600 women) and 7,650 people are estimated to die due to the disease (5080 men and 2,570 women).
 Most people will be treated successfully if melanoma is found early, but even some diagnosed with an early melanoma will unfortunately relapse.

 What is the survival rate for melanoma?Melanoma survival rates provide the proportion of people with a particular stage of melanoma who are alive after a predetermined amount of time, normally five or ten years, after diagnosis.
 While these numbers can be helpful to you in making treatment and other decisions – they do not dictate how long you will live.
 They are not “your” numbers.